SaylBlessings/Pawait-Serveless--Deployment-to-Google-Cloud/README.md

 ## Architecture Overview

-The solution leverages Google Cloud Platform's serverless and managed services to create a highly scalable and cost-effective deployment for the Insight-Agent application.
+The solution leverages Google Cloud Platform's serverless and managed services to create a highly scalable and cost-effective deployment for the application.
 The architecture is centered around a serverless API that is not publicly accessible, enhancing its security posture.

 The core components and their interactions are as follows: